 WhiskyReviews.net is a free service and always will be.
 However, if you would like to support the author you can do so by subscribing for just £1 per month.
 Alternatively, you can make a one-off donation of your choice.
 Thank you for your support.

 Douglas Laing are blenders and bottlers of fine Scotch whiskies, based in the city of Glasgow.
 Though known for releasing some excellent single cask drams under their Provenance, Old Particular and X.O.P labels, they have featured more prominently on this website due to their ‘Remarkable Regional Malts‘ series of blended malts.

-This ever growing range of blends, created using 100% malt whisky, represents each of Scotland’s whisky regions, with the latest addition to the series coming in the form of a 12 year old version of Timorous Beastie, a blend of highland malts bottled at cask strength and named after the Robert Burns poem ‘To a Mouse‘.
+This ever growing range of blends, created using 100% malt whisky, represents each of Scotland’s whisky regions.
+The latest addition to the series comes in the form of a 12 year old version of Timorous Beastie, a blend of highland malts bottled at cask strength and named after the Robert Burns poem ‘To a Mouse‘.

 To a Mouse, on Turning Her Up in Her Nest With the Plough, November, 1785, is one of the best known and most beloved examples of Burns’ work.
 So popular perhaps, because it hints at the author’s gentle nature and offers a glimpse of his oftentimes fragile mental state…

 Thou need na start awa sae hasty,

 Wi’ bickering brattle!